semaphoreci/docs/artifact-cli-reference_5d5140490428631e94f93ff6.md

 For example, you'd probably want to delete uploaded debugging log in a week or so (`artifact push job debugging.log --expire-in 1w`).
 - `--force`(`-f`) - By default, every `artifact push` command doesn't upload an artifact if it is already available in the store.
-You can use this option in order to make sure that the most recent version of an artifact is always present within the artifact store.
+You can use this option to overwrite existing file.

 ### Downloading Artifact